Ricky-G/docker-ai-models/README.md

 - **🔧 Zero Configuration** – No dependency hunting, no environment conflicts
 - **⚡ Hardware Optimized** – Multiple builds for different GPU capabilities
 - **🌐 Web Interfaces** – Beautiful, intuitive web UIs for all models
-- **📦 Production Ready** – Tested, stable containers ready for deployment
+- **📦 Ready to Run** – Tested, stable containers that work out of the box
 - **⏱️ Time Saving** – From hours of setup to minutes of runtime
 - **🔄 Reproducible** – Same results, every time, everywhere